Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

 \
 + *CreateService*

-  The redeemer allows creating of a new subscription sevice by minting only one unique Service Token.
+  The redeemer allows creating of a new subscription sevice by minting only one unique CIP-68 compliant Service Token.

-  - Validate that out_ref must be present in the Transaction Inputs
+    - An input (at *`input_index`*) must be present to derive unique token names (using CIP68 prefixes).

-  - Validate that the redeemer only mints a single CIP68 compliant Service Token
+    - Validate that exactly one Reference Token and one User Token are minted as per the CIP68 compliance standards.

-  - Validate that the datum meets the service provider requirements.
+    - The unique tokens are derived from the transaction ID and output index of the input.
+    - The output at *`service_output_index`* must be sent to the Service Script’s address.
+    - The output must contain a Service datum with the following requirements:

+      - *service_fee*: Must be greater than 0.
+      - *penalty_fee*: Must be ≥ 0.
+      - *interval_length*: Must be greater than 0.
+      - *num_intervals*: Must be > 0 and within a reasonable bound (e.g. ≤ 100).
+      - *is_active*: Must be set to true.

 \

 ==== Spend Purpose